Witness something majestic: Pragueʼs circus festival Letní Letná 2019

-The fifteenth annual Letní Letná will offer 3–6 circus performances a day, a rich side program with workshops and discussions, and plenty of entertainment for kids.
-The festival will kick off on 15 August with an open-air ceremony performed by various Czech artists; the show is free of charge for anyone interested.
+The sixteenth annual Letní Letná will offer 3–6 circus performances a day, a rich side program with workshops and discussions, and plenty of entertainment for kids.
+This year’s edition kicks off on 14 August with a unique open-air performance by a world-renown tightrope walker Tatiana-Mosio Bongoga.
+The show is free of charge for anyone interested.
 Tickets for the other performances are available online or in the ticket office during the festival days.
-The price of a single ticket is between 250 CZK (10 EUR) and 600 CZK (24 EUR), but some of the shows are for free as well.
+The price of a single ticket is between 250 CZK (10 EUR) and 690 CZK (26 EUR), but most of the open-air shows are for free.
 Every day, there is also a screening of fairy tales and an art workshop.
 Even though circus is sometimes considered as an amusement for kids, the cirque nouveau shows are designed chiefly for adults but enjoyed by everyone.
 The whole family will have fun during Letní Letná.

 There is a sequel!

 If you don’t get the chance to visit Prague during either of the two festivals, you might at least have a look around the neighborhood.
 A former vineyard, Letná is today an extensive residential area that includes two beautiful public parks.
 You won’t find a lot of tourists there, but it is definitely worth visiting.
-Situated in the Letná Park is the Prague Metronome, which is nowadays especially popular among the younger generation.
-There is also an open-air bar in the park that will provide you with some refreshments while you enjoy the beautiful view.
+Situated in Letná Park is the Prague Metronome, which is nowadays especially popular among the younger generation.
+There is also a popular open-air restaurant and beer garden in the park that will provide you with some refreshments while you enjoy the beautiful view.
 If you are interested, you can learn more about this part of Prague in a local’s guide to Letná, or in our Retro Bike Tour that will take you there directly.